DanWoodrich/INSTINCT/README.md

 Welcome to the beta version of INSTINCT!
 INSTINCT is a system for pipeline development for workflows related to detection of signals in acoustic data.
 INSTINCT pipelines consist of modular components, and can be extended beyond detection to include annotation workflows.

-#Usage #
+## Usage ##

-INSTINCT is a through the command line.
+INSTINCT is run within the command line.
+Currently, it is only setup for Windows, Linux support is planned.

 Before running INSTINCT, you'll need to have an idea of:
 * What workflow you'd like to implement